gardehal/python-playlist/README.md

 1. Confirm install by entering the help command:
     - $ `python main.py help` (it is advised you get an alias for "absolute-installation-path/main.py")
     - Verify that the program prints an overview of commands, arguments, flags, and a description of what they do.
+    - This will also create the .env file for settings.
 1. Optional: Update the file .env with setting and secrets:
     - Change the values to your liking:
       - Values which are booleans must be Python parsable, "True", "False", "1", "0" etc.